Crystalwarrior/KFO-Server/README.md

     - Changes your setting to receive global messages.
 By default it is on.
 * **toggle_shownames**
 	- Changes your setting to have the IC messages you receive to include the sender's custom showname.
 By default it is on.
+* **unilock** "area number/name"
+    - Changes the passage status (locked/unlocked) from the current area to the given one.
 * **uninvite** "ID/IPID"
 	- Removes a target from your locked area's invite list, so that if they leave, they will not be allowed back until the area is unlocked.
 * **unlock**